 In particular, our Audit Committee's role includes, among other things, ensuring that management properly develops and adheres to a sound system of disclosure controls and procedures and internal controls.
-The full text of our Audit Committee charter, which complies with the NYSE and TSX rules and applicable securities laws, is available on our website, www.rbauction.com.
+The full text of our Audit Committee charter, which complies with NYSE and TSX rules and applicable securities laws, is available on our website, www.rbauction.com.

-As of March 1, 2010, the Audit Committee of our Board of Directors was composed of the following members:
+As of February 22, 2011, the Audit Committee of our Board of Directors was composed of the following members:

 Member Independent Financially Literate Relevant Education and Experience Beverley A. Briscoe (Chair) Yes Yes Current employment: Owner and president - Briscoe Management Ltd. Past employment: President and owner - Hiway Refrigeration Limited - 1997 to 2004 Vice President and General Manager - Wajax Industries Limited.
-Chief Financial Officer - Rivtow Group of Companies Various executive positions - several operating divisions of The Jim Pattison Group Audit Manager - Coopers & Lybrand Other board membership: Director, Chair of the Audit Committee and member of the Governance and Nominating Committee and the Environmental Health and Safety Committee, Goldcorp Inc. (TSX: G), and director of several non-public companies Education: Fellow of the Institute of Chartered Accountants Bachelor of Commerce degree from the University of British Columbia Eric Patel Yes Yes Current employment: Chief Financial Officer - Pembrook Mining Corp., a private mining company (formerly Paget Resources Corporation) Past employment: Chief Financial Officer - Crystal Decisions, Inc., a privately held software company - 1999 to 2004 Executive positions, including CFO - University Games, Inc., a privately held manufacturer of educational toys and games - 1997 to 1999 Director of Strategy - Dreyer's Grand Ice Cream Strategy consultant - Marakon Associates Education: MBA degree from Stanford University James M. Micali Yes Yes Current employment: Senior advisor and limited partner - Azalea Capital (a private equity fund) Counsel - Ogletree Deakins, a labour and employment law firm Past employment: Various positions, including Chairman and President of Michelin North America - 1977 - 2008 Other board membership:
+Chief Financial Officer - Rivtow Group of Companies Various executive positions - several operating divisions of The Jim Pattison Group Audit Manager - Coopers & Lybrand Other board membership: Director, Chair of the Audit Committee and member of the Governance and Nominating Committee and the Environmental Health and Safety Committee, Goldcorp Inc. (TSX: G), and director of several non-public companies Education: Fellow of the Institute of Chartered Accountants Bachelor of Commerce degree from the University of British Columbia Eric Patel Yes Yes Current employment: Business consultant and corporate director Past employment: Chief Financial Officer - Pembrook Mining Corp., a private mining company Chief Financial Officer - Crystal Decisions, Inc., a privately held software company - 1999 to 2004 Executive positions, including CFO - University Games, Inc., a privately held manufacturer of educational toys and games - 1997 to 1999 Director of Strategy - Dreyer's Grand Ice Cream Strategy consultant - Marakon Associates Education: MBA degree from Stanford University

-- Director, member of Compensation, Audit and Governance, and Executive Committees, Sonoco Products Company (NYSE: "SON") - Director, member of Nuclear Oversight and Personnel Committees, SCANA Corporation (NYSE: "SCG")
+Member Independent Financially Literate Relevant Education and Experience James M. Micali Yes Yes Current employment: Senior advisor and limited partner - Azalea Capital (a private equity fund) Counsel - Ogletree Deakins, a labour and employment law firm Past employment: Various positions, including Chairman and President, with Michelin North America - 1977 - 2008 Other board membership: Director, member of Compensation, Audit and Governance, and Executive Committees, Sonoco Products Company (NYSE: "SON") Director, member of Nuclear Oversight and Personnel Committees, SCANA Corporation (NYSE: "SCG") Education: J.D. from Boston College Law School

-Education:

-• J.D. from Boston College Law School

-In fulfilling its responsibilities, our Audit Committee held regular meetings in 2009 with our external auditors and with our management.
+In fulfilling its responsibilities, our Audit Committee held regular meetings in 2010 with our external auditors and with our management.
 In these meetings, the Audit Committee discussed with management and the external auditors, among other things, the quality and acceptability of accounting principles and significant transactions or issues encountered during the period.
 In addition, our Audit Committee met with our external auditors independent of our management to provide for independent and confidential assessment of our management and our internal controls as they relate to the quality and reliability of our financial statements.

-In addition to retaining KPMG LLP to audit our consolidated financial statements for the year ended December 31, 2009, we retained KPMG LLP to provide various non-audit services in 2009.
-The aggregate fees billed for professional services by KPMG LLP and its affiliates during 2009 and 2008 were as follows:
+In addition to retaining KPMG LLP to audit our consolidated financial statements for the year ended December 31, 2010, we retained KPMG LLP to provide various non-audit services in 2010.
+The aggregate fees billed for professional services by KPMG LLP and its affiliates during 2010 and 2009 were as follows:

-Fiscal 2009 Fiscal 2008
+Fiscal 2010 Fiscal 2009

-Audit Fees \$ 1,254,600 \$ 1,190,400
+Audit Fees \$ 1,233,100 \$ 1,254,600

-Audit-Related Fees 37,300 4,000
+Audit-Related Fees 153,800 37,300

-Tax Fees 494,200 527,700
+Tax Fees 504,400 494,200

+All Other Fees

-Total Fees \$ 1,786,100 \$ 1,722,100
+Total Fees \$ 1,891,300 \$ 1,786,100